EICR Explained: What Is an Electrical Installation Condition Report?

 An EICR must be carried out by a person who is both qualified and competent to inspect and test electrical installations.
 In practice, this means an electrician who holds the appropriate inspection and testing qualification and has the experience to interpret their findings correctly.

 The 2391-52 qualification is the industry standard for anyone carrying out periodic inspection and testing.
-It covers the theory and practical skills needed to inspect existing installations, identify defects, and produce compliant EICR reports.
+It covers the theory and practical skills — including the full electrical testing sequence — needed to inspect existing installations, identify defects, and produce compliant EICR reports.
+See our guide to electrical certificates for an overview of all certification types.

 Related Course